-A National Cooperative Highway Research Program study demonstrated that drivers found flashing yellow left-turn arrows more understandable than traditional yield-on-green indications.
-The flashing yellow arrow will communicate to drivers that they must proceed with care and decide if there is a sufficient gap in oncoming traffic to make a left turn.
+In order to improve operation of traffic signals, the Federal Highway Administration (FHWA) has adopted the flashing yellow left-turn arrow as a national standard.
+A comprehensive National Cooperative Highway Research Program (NCHRP) study demonstrated that flashing yellow left-turn arrows are superior to traditional yield-on-green indications in terms of driver understanding and compliance, reducing severe crashes by 25 percent, while at the same time delivering greater operational efficiency (less delay).
+The flashing yellow arrow communicates to motorists that they must proceed with care and decide if there is a sufficient gap in oncoming traffic to safely make a left turn.

 Indiana Department of Transportation